kavinDEV15/VeriLoyal/README.md

-### VeriLoyal – AI-Powered Customer Loyalty System
+### VeriLoyal – AI-Driven Customer Retention System
-A Smart & Intelligent Customer Engagement System using LLMs
+A Proactive and Reactive AI Agent for Customer Loyalty in Telecom

 ---

 ## Overview
-VeriLoyal is an AI-powered customer interaction and loyalty management system designed to enhance customer engagement in the telecom industry.
-Built with FastAPI, Python, and Large Language Models (LLMs), it provides seamless customer support, account management, troubleshooting, and personalized plan recommendations.
+VeriLoyal is an AI-powered customer retention system designed to enhance loyalty and engagement in the telecom industry.
+By leveraging proactive and reactive AI-driven responses, VeriLoyal ensures timely interactions that prevent churn and improve customer satisfaction.
+The system anticipates potential customer concerns, offers solutions before issues escalate, and provides personalized recommendations to retain users effectively.

-This project leverages LLM-based intelligent processing, customer behavior tracking, and a scalable API infrastructure to deliver efficient, real-time, and meaningful customer interactions.
+Built with FastAPI, Python, and Large Language Models (LLMs), VeriLoyal integrates intelligent processing, customer behavior tracking, and an adaptive response mechanism to deliver seamless support and retention strategies.

 ---